inhumantsar/docker-compose-gitlab/README.md

     $ cd /path/to/docker-compose-gitlab
     $ ./start.sh

 A bunch of output will scroll by.
 Once tailed logs like the ones below start showing up, you should be able to access GitLab at http://localhost:8000.
 You can Ctrl+C at any time to stop the tailed logs.

+#### Initial CI Runner Setup
-If you don't see the CI runner at http://localhost:8000/admin/runners then copy the registration token shown and update `docker-compose.yml` so that the runner's `REGISTRATION_TOKEN` matches it.
+When starting a new GitLab instance with no previous data, you will need to set up the Runner with a new registration token.
+If you don't see the CI runner at http://localhost:8000/admin/runners then copy the registration token shown and update the appropriate .env file.

 #### Persistence